a lone polar bear walks on a ridge of snow

 The Best Zoom Telephoto Ranges for Churchill Polar Bears

-For a long while, the 100-400mm zoom telephoto was the venerable wildlife zoom lens.
-Now, we’re seeing 100-500mm, 200-500mm, and even 150-600mm lenses.
-This is fantastic, as it gives you more range and more versatility.
-However, if you still have the 100-400mm class, you’re still going to do great with polar bear photography.
+For a long while, the 100–400mm zoom telephoto was considered the ultimate wildlife zoom lens.
+Now, we’re seeing 100–500mm, 200–500mm and even 150–600mm lenses.
+This is fantastic, these lenses give you more range and more versatility.
+However, if you still have the 100–400mm class, you’re still going to do great with polar bear photography.
 But as you can imagine, if you have a lens capable of 600mm, you’re going to get that much “bigger” of a photo…i.e., the bear(s) will be bigger in the frame.

 a portrait style shot of a polar bear in churchill manitoba

-There is another key factor here that helps level the playing field, too, though.
-And that’s quality of your lens.
-For instance, a top of the line 100-400mm lens may allow you to crop in further than a lower end 150-600mm such that they are actually more similar than you’d think.
+There is another key factor here that helps level the playing field, too, though, and that’s quality of your lens.
+For instance, a top-of-the-line 100–400mm lens may allow you to crop in further than a lower-end 150–600mm lens, such that they are actually more similar than you’d think.
 You can use editing software to make your resulting photo look bigger and quality lenses will retain their quality better as you crop in on the computer.

 The Prime Lens Option

-Prime lenses are those that do not have any zoom, but are at a fixed focal length, like 300mm, 400mm, 600mm, etc. It’s not always the case, but 90% of the time these prime telephotos are going to be significantly higher quality lenses, such that they take sharper images that can be cropped, while still retaining high quality and sharp images.
+Prime lenses do not have any zoom; instead, they have a fixed focal length, like 300mm, 400mm, 600mm, etc. It’s not always the case, but 90% of the time, these prime telephotos are going to be significantly higher-quality lenses, such that they take sharper images that can be cropped while still retaining high-quality and sharp images.

-If you go with a high quality prime lens, expect the price to be in the high 4-figures (if not 5-figures) and plan on bringing a second camera body with a wider lens like a 70-200mm or 24-70mm for closer action.
+If you go with a high-quality prime lens, expect the price to be in the high four figures (if not five figures).
+Plan on bringing a second camera body with a wider lens, like a 70–200mm or 24–70mm, for closer action.

 Primes Aren’t for Everyone